tawanorg/tawanorg/README.md

 Mid-Late 2013, I served in Thailand Military Service.
 It was a mixed feeling situation in months.
 Eventually, I was fortunate enough to survive my training...

-Eary 2014 to Early 2016: 'Young and the Restless'.
-I got another "IT" jobs as a web developer where I begin to met and made IT people, I was stupidly working, and learning along the way.
+Eary 2014 to Early 2016, I got another "IT" jobs as a web developer where I begin to met and made IT people, I was stupidly working, and learning along the way.
 I wasn't taken my life, job, and future seriously, I lacked self-discipline.
 I didn't do self-learning anymore because of drinking, partying and talking shit, bad relationships, and broken up.
 It was a dark time in my life.
 So one day in early 2016 I've decided to move on and change my life for good.

 In early 2016, I moved to Melbourne, Australia, with $1000 as pocket money and lived there until late 2020.
 It was the best time of my life where I took my career and life seriously.
 Those days, months, and years shaped me, my mindset, my behavior, the way I look/talk to people to myself, everything changed.
 I could not remember how I was back then.
-I became myself nowadays because of my decision, it was the best decision I ever made.
+I became myself nowadays because of this decision, it was the best decision I ever made.
 I met a beautiful girl and married her and our relationship is awesome.

 In Australia, I worked hard and set higher goals in life and my career.
 I fortunate enough to work with Acquire Learning, Deloitte Digital, and few more companies with no IT degree.
 I learned and learning A LOT, both soft and hard skills.
 Of course, there are many ups and downs, but I grateful for the up and I learn from the down.
 I was mentally strong and independent.
 It might because I acquired survival skills when I was served in Military Service. :D